KEP-5547: Integrate Workload APIs with Job Controller

 gang:

-minCount: 8 # Equal to Job.spec.parallelism
+minCount: 4 # defaulted from Job.spec.parallelism

 ---

-apiVersion: scheduling.k8s.io/v1alpha1
+apiVersion: scheduling.k8s.io/v1alpha3

 kind: PodGroup